raphael-group/LAML/README.md

 git clone https://github.com/raphael-group/sc-mail.git
 ```

-2. Run the setup script.
+2. Run the setup script from inside the sc-mail directory.
 ```
+cd sc-mail
 python setup.py install
 ```
 You can run it with `--prefix=<your_preferred_install_dir>` but be sure to set this prefix to your preferred PYTHONPATH.

+3. Set up the MOSEK license file.
+See above (section Precursors).

-3. (optional) Please run the unit tests with:
+4. (optional) Please run the unit tests with:

 ```
 python scmail_tests.py
 ```
-You can comment out lines 1 and 2 if you'd like the unit tests to run faster.
+You can comment out lines 1 and 2 of `scmail_tests.py` if you'd like the unit tests to run faster.
 The full test suite runs in about ~9 minutes on my Linux machine.

 ## Installing from pip/conda